The 2022 Map Competition for Iowa students is now underway.

-Students in grades 4-12 are invited, with their teachers, to participate in this year’s mapping contest sponsored by Esri, the Iowa Geographic Information Council (IGIC), and William Penn University.
-This year’s theme is Mapping Unique Iowa Features.
+Students in grades 4-12 (two divisions – Middle grades: 4-8 and High School: 9-12) are invited, with their teachers, to participate in this year’s mapping contest sponsored by Esri, the Iowa Geographic Information Council (IGIC), and William Penn University.
+This year’s theme is Mapping Iowa’s Unique History and Geography.

 How to participate: Use the Story Map application to tell a story about a unique feature site using a map and pictures.

 There will be $100 cash prize and a certificate for the top five middle school (grades 4-8) and top high school (grades 9-12) map entries.
 The top entry from each state will be submitted to the national competition hosted by Esri.

 Schools must submit their winners to the state for judging by 5 p.m. on Wednesday, May 11, 2022.
 Iowa GIS professionals will judge the entries so Iowa awards may be announced, and send winning entries on to Esri for the national competition.

 OpenStreetMap (OSM) is a publicly created and maintained world map – the Wikipedia for maps.
 Anyone with access to an internet browser can view the map and anyone with a free OpenStreetMap account can update the map.
 If you are new to OpenStreetMap visit their welcome page to a short introduction: https://osmgeoweek.org/guides/intro .